Criminological Psychology

 What will I study?

-One of the few courses of its kind to be offered as a blended learning Master’s, the programme will allow you to work through materials online, while also attending three, one-week blocks on campus.
+Our course will allow you to work through materials online, while also attending three, one-week blocks on campus.
 You can choose to complete the course full time over a year, or part time, fitting in the training more easily alongside your current work.

 How will I be taught and assessed?